Every bankruptcy debtor yearns to rebuild their credit. Whatever drove them to bankruptcy did no favors to their creditworthiness.

 So how does this play out in the real world?
 A difference of one point, say… a 619 vs. 620 credit score, can translate to thousands of dollars.
 In high loan-to-value situations, a minimum 620 credit score may be the minimum threshold for having a home loan approved.

-We spend a good amount of time working with borrowers to raise their credit scores.
+We spend a good amount of time working with borrowers to raise their credit scores(click for info on credit scores).
 This not only helps them qualify for a mortgage but also saves them thousands of dollars in closing costs.

 It’s a tedious process, to say the least; credit bureaus are notoriously hard-nosed when it comes to submitting all the documentation required to make changes to credit reports.
 And, in some cases, it may require direct contact with all three credit bureaus.